pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 ## Account management

 <Highlight>
-All the xpollens accounts comes with an IBAN.
+All the xpollens accounts come with an IBAN.
 It can be your own (if you have a financial agreement) or a Xpollens one.
 For more information, please contact our sales team.
 </Highlight>

 <Highlight type="tip">